Cat

 Each

 week we prepare a week's worth of cat food for our 24 cats.
-They
+They consume 160 lbs.

-consume 160 lbs. of meat, mostly
+of meat, mostly

-chicken, combined with about
+chicken, combined with about 50 lbs.
+Of vegetables

-50 lbs.
-Of vegetables per month.
-The cost is about $125 per month
+per month.
+The cost is about $200 per month (approximately $8.50 per cat per month).

-($5.00 per cat per month).
-We find that home made cat food is
+We find that home made cat food is cheaper than commercial food and much better

-have been feeding our cats home made food since 2000.
+for our cats.
+We have been feeding our cats home made food since 2000.
 We have

 noticed a big difference in their behavior and energy levels.
+They are much happier

-They are much happier cats.
-We have had full blood tests done
+cats.
+We have had full blood tests done on several cats and found that all their

-functions were normal, showing that the home made cat food is
+nutrient levels and organ functions were normal, showing that the home made cat

-adequately providing the nutrients they need.
+food is adequately providing the nutrients they need.
 Some

-of our cats have also been x-rayed for bone evaluation, which
+of our cats have also been x-rayed for bone evaluation, which proved to be normal

-proved to be normal as well.
-See where our cats go for their checkups
+as well.
+See where our cats go for their checkups with Dr.

-with Dr. Becky Elfers.
+Becky Elfers.

 We

-are frequently asked about the tourine levels in our homemade
+are frequently asked about the tourine levels in our homemade catfood.
+Tourine

-catfood.
-Tourine occurs naturally in muscle tissue in sufficient
+occurs naturally in muscle tissue in sufficient levels for cats.
+Occasionally

-levels for cats.
-Occasionally we add a bit of organ meat, such
+we add a bit of organ meat, such as beef heart, to the mix.

 We